roofing system that minimizes business interruption

 There are two reasons:

-• They maximize tear-off
+• They tend to maximize tear-off

 • They can be slower to install